Palmer keeps freaking out - psychologist explains what's behind it - Breaking Latest News

 But why does a politician like Palmer, who should know better, freak out like that?
 Why does he allow himself to be carried away by such verbal gaffes?
 “These are presumably mistakes,” explains political psychologist Thomas Kliche in an interview with FOCUS online.
 These are involuntary actions and statements that were actually not intended.
 “With the constant stress that politicians are under, it’s a miracle that this doesn’t happen more often,” Kliche points out.

 Such mistakes often go unnoticed, however, since they can easily be hidden behind routine in everyday political life.
-“Politicians often appear with ready-made template competences regarding facts, arguments and their self-portrayal,” explains Kliche.
+“Politicians often appear with ready-made template competencies regarding facts, arguments and their self-portrayal,” explains Kliche.
 In conflict situations, for example, they could very well weaken and devalue their counterparts, hidden behind flawless, non-violent communication, he explains.
-This is called communicative deprivation.
+That’s called communicative deprivation.

 Palmer, however, goes a different way: “Palmer is not a hardened party soldier who uses such templates, but is someone who is ready for convictions,” continues the psychologist.
 As a stubborn and non-conformist politician, he acts very authentically and not according to ready-made models.